 Versus Trump is hosted by Jason Harrow, Easha Anand, and Charlie Gerstein.
 You can listen to previous episodes, and access archived show notes, here.
 And you can buy t-shirts and other goods with our super-cool logo here.

-On a new episode of Versus Trump, Easha and Jason discuss a new lawsuit challenging the Trump Administration's approval of Kentucky's new rules for its Medicaid program.
-The new rules will require some Medicaid recipients to work 20 hours per week to receive health benefits, and they also impose other novel requirements.
-As usual, you can listen online below, and subscribe here with any podcast player or here in iTunes.
+On a new episode of Versus Trump, Jason and Easha discuss lawsuits challenging the Trump Administration's decision to ask a question about citizenship on the 2020 census.
+As usual, you can listen online below, and subscribe via this page with any podcast player or here in iTunes.

 Jason and Easha start the discussion by explaining the purpose of the decennial Census and the history of the Census Bureau's collecting information about citizenship.
 They then discuss how and when the Trump Administration decided to add a question about citizenship on the next Census, and they explain why the addition of this question may result in a substantial undercount of people in areas with high immigrant populations—and they explain why that would be bad for diverse states like California.
 That leads to a discussion of the merits of the two claims in the lawsuits: that the Administration's action violates the Enumeration Clause, which requires an accurate count of all "persons" in the U.S., and that the government's actions are arbitrary and capricious.
 They also wonder why the challengers have not added a third claim explicitly alleging discrimination on the basis of race or national origin.